Whole Roasted Chicken with Crispy Skin

 Recipe by Victoria Cook:

-Victoria is a home cook turned host and cook for 100+ episodes of a private cooking show for wellness practitioners and their patients.
-As a lover of ethnic cuisines, she uses a variety of spices and fresh ingredients to make flavorful healthy meals for her husband and son.
-She loves to challenge herself with new recipes and if she can make them in an electric pressure cooker, she’s even happier.
+Victoria is a passionate home cook who became the host and chef of over 100 episodes of a private cooking show tailored for wellness practitioners and their patients.
+With a love for ethnic cuisines, she enjoys using a variety of spices and fresh ingredients to create flavorful, healthy meals for her husband and son.
+Always up for a culinary challenge, Victoria finds joy in experimenting with new recipes—and if she can whip them up in an electric pressure cooker, she’s even happier.